Be prepared and stay safe in the snow

 - Check backcountry conditions: the Mountain Safety Collective (MSC) website is a reliable source of information and reporting of backcountry conditions.

 - Huts in the Alpine area: Huts are for emergency shelter/refuge only.
+A comprehensive list is available via the Victorian High Country Huts Association website.

 - In an emergency: Call Triple Zero (000).
 Be aware you may travel out of phone range.